chenxran/chenxran.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a first-year master student in Biostatistics at the University of Michigan.
 Before that, I obtained my Bachelor of Science in Statistics (Data Science Track) at the Shanghai University of Finance and Economics, where I was advised by Prof. [Wanyun Cui](https://cuiwanyun.github.io/).
+My name in Chinese characters is 陈星然.

 My current research interest focus on: